jamie-allen/akka-osgi/README.md

     4|Active     |    1|Apache Felix Gogo Shell (0.10.0)
 ```

-Next we set the initial bundle level to 2, and move the framework level to that level right away
+Set the initial bundle level to 2, and move the framework level to that level right away.
+For more information about bundle start levels, [see here](http://aaronz-sakai.blogspot.com/2009/05/osgi-system-and-bundle-start-levels.html)

 ```
 g! bundlelevel -i 2
 g! frameworklevel 2
 ```

-Then we use the `install` command to install the bundles and start it.
+Use the `install` command to install the bundles and start it.

 ```
 g! install file:///<path to felix-akka-example code>/lib/config-0.4.2-SNAPSHOT.jar